tetreis/zabbix-couchbase-template/README.md

 It initially contains the translation of instructions to English, plus tips and tricks on configuration.

-*Note*: This is a translation work in progress.

 [] Step 1: Import the Zabbix Couchbase template
 =====